Jessie Godderz: The BroMans reunion (2016–2017)

-On the March 22, 2016 episode of Impact Wrestling, Godderz reunited with Robbie E to face Beer Money, Inc. for the impact World Tag Team Championships, but were unsuccessful in winning the titles, thus turning face for the first time in his career.
-On March 29, 2016 episode of Impact Wrestling, Godderz and Robbie E defeated Eric Young and Bram.
+On the March 22, 2016, episode of Impact Wrestling, Godderz reunited with Robbie E to face Beer Money, Inc. for the impact World Tag Team Championships, but were unsuccessful in winning the titles.
+On March 29, 2016, episode of Impact Wrestling, Godderz and Robbie E defeated Eric Young and Bram.

 On June 9, 2017, Godderz confirmed his departure from Impact Wrestling.

 Independent circuit (2017)

-On November 9, 2017, Godderz teamed with fellow Big Brother contestant Austin Matelson under the team name Team Big Brother, they defeated HATE (Peter Avalon and Ray Rosas) in a match for Bar Wrestling.
+On November 9, 2017, Godderz teamed with fellow Big Brother contestant Austin Matelson under the team name Team Big Brother.
+They defeated HATE (Peter Avalon and Ray Rosas) in a match for Bar Wrestling.

 Lucha Underground (2018)

 Godderz made his Lucha Underground debut with a special guest appearance as Mr. PEC-Tacular, taking part in the Aztec Warfare match on the Season 4 premiere of Lucha Underground.

 Return to Ohio Valley Wrestling (2019–present)

 On April 24, 2019, Godderz won the OVW Television Championship.
-But his reign did not last long, Godderz lost the championship at OVW's Run the Ropes on April 26, 2019 to Drew Hernandez only holding the title for two days.
-On September 29, 2020, Godderz won a Rumble to crown the first OVW National Heavyweight Champion.
+Two days later he lost the championship at OVW's Run the Ropes on April 26, 2019, to Drew Hernandez.
+On September 29, 2020, Godderz won a 21-man rumble match, where he last eliminated Brian Pillman Jr. to become the inaugural OVW National Heavyweight Champion.

-On April 6, 2021, Godderz teamed with Tony Gunn defeating The Tate Twins to win the OVW Tag Team Championships.
+On April 6, 2021, Godderz teamed with Tony Gunn, collectively known as The Pec-TacularGunns, defeating The Tate Twins to win the OVW Tag Team Championships.
+However, The Tate Twins regained the championships over one month later.

+On March 5, 2022, Godderz lost the OVW National Heavyweight Champion to Mahabali Shera, ending his reign at 522 days.

+The Pec-TacularGunns regained the OVW Tag Team Championships on May 19, 2022, when they defeated the teams of Bankroll (Ca$h Flo and Dimes), Darkkloudz (Deget Bundlez and Eric Darkstorm), and The Outrunners (Truth Magnum and Turbo Floyd) in a four corners match.
+However, they vacated the titles one week later.

+On January 7, 2023, Godderz won the Nightmare Rumble and became the OVW National Heavyweight Championship for the second time.
+On November 21, 2023, Godderz lost the title to EC3 on OVW Thanksgiving Thunder.

+In 2023 he appeared in the seven-part Netflix documentary series Wrestlers, which profiles the OVW.
+He is seen zipping around on his Segway.